solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 Before discovering *Half-Life*, I dabbled in custom configuration changes in games like *Red Alert* and *Rainbow Six*.
 But *Half-Life* was my gateway to real customization with computer programming — [modding](https://en.wikipedia.org/wiki/Mod_(video_games)) to a community.

 > “I remember Dad buying a copy of Microsoft Visual Studio Professional from Circuit City.
-He looked at me, “What is this for?”
-I shrugged, “I want to mod games.””
+He looked at me, 'What is this for?'
+I shrugged, 'I want to mod games.'”

 My curiosity engaged.
 How could I modify the weapons in the game to play differently?
 Then, without any prior programming knowledge, I started a modification later to be called *[Cold Ice](https://www.moddb.com/mods/cold-ice)*.